MFA Student FAQs

 From the MFA pages of the Creative Writing site (under "Forms").
 The professor directing your DIS is responsible for filling out and submitting the DIS form.

 Is there a limit on how many DIS credits I can take?
 Yes.
 You may take a maximum of 6 DIS credits toward your degree.
 The purpose of a DIS is to serve as a course that the department does not otherwise offer.
-Faculty are discouraged from overseeing DIS's with students because a student can't fit a certain course into his or her schedule, or did not get into a course s/he wanted.
+Faculty are discouraged from overseeing DIS's with students simply because a student can't fit a certain course into his or her schedule, or did not get into a course s/he wanted.

 My DIS was supposed to count as an elective (i.e., literature) course but on my degree audit it's listed under "Writing Requirements."
 Why?
-All CRW 591s automatically are counted by the computer system as Writing Requirements; the system cannot distinguish.
+All CRW 591s are automatically counted by the computer system as Writing Requirements; the system cannot distinguish.
 (We know; we've asked.)
-So if you've taking a “reading-based” DIS, which should count as an elective and not a writing course, your faculty advisor will need to fix this for you on your Application for Graduation, which is a form you file the semester before you graduate.
-You will simply have to let your faculty advisor know your DIS is showing up wrong – it will not be corrected automatically but must be adjusted individually in each case.
+So if you've taking a "reading-based" DIS, which should count as an elective and not a writing course, your faculty advisor will need to fix this for you on your Application for Graduation, which you file online the semester before you graduate.
+You will simply have to let your faculty advisor know your DIS is showing up wrong - it will not be corrected automatically but must be adjusted individually in each case.

 More details about the CRW 201 DIS:

 - Under the direction of the professor teaching CRW 201, and alongside the first-year TAs, you teach a small-group section of CRW 201 in fall semester only.
 CRW 201 meets Tuesday and Thursday, 12:30-1:45, and you must attend every class.
 On Thursdays you lead your group of ten students in workshop and on Tuesdays all sections all meet together for lectures by department writers.